I. CATALOG DESCRIPTION:

 We start the course by diving right in to the C programming language from the desktop.
 We begin examing variable types and basic input/output (I/O) methods for text.

 We look at basic decision making.

 We examine iteration and looping methods this week.

 Our discussion of pointers and addresses commences.
-Mastery of this material is imperitive.
+Mastery of this material is imperative.
 Around here we will have our first test.

 This week we turn our attention from desktop programming to programming embedded targets.
 We discuss computer hardware architecture and introduce the Arduino system.

-Our week begins with a discussion of ports, specifically writing to output ports.
+Our week begins with a discussion of input ports (AKA PINs) and how to read them.

-We extend the concept of port reading to include analog input signals.
+We extend the concept of port reading to include analog input circuitry.

 We begin our discussion of creating analog output signals.